johnsinco/minitest-flyordie/README.md

 # Minitest::Flyordie

 FlyOrDie is a simple plugin for Minitest that allows you to specify via command-line options a maximum duration for a test to be marked as "slow", and a maximum number of allowable slow tests.
 If the thresholds are exceeded, the test run will be marked as failed and the list of slow tests will be output.
+FlyOrDie is primarily meant to be used as part of a Continuous Integration (CI) process to ensure test quality, sometimes referred to as a 'test ratchet'.

 ## Installation